-The materials are written in a phonetic alphabet, which has one main rule: Every sound has only one letter, and every letter makes only one sound, or for short: One letter, one sound.
+The materials in these lessons are written in a phonetic alphabet, which has one main rule: Every sound has only one letter, and every letter makes only one sound, or for short: One letter, one sound.

-There are two ways the transcriptions you see here will differ from Ultan’s system:
+There are minor ways the transcriptions you see here will differ from Ultan’s system:

 - Ultan uses a raised dot • to represent vowel length (see below); for simplicity of typing and copying, we use a colon : instead.

-- Ultan uses apostrophes above letters to represent glottalized consonants (see below).
+- Ultan uses apostrophes above letters to represent glottalized consonants.
 Since most people can’t type letters that way, we put the apostrophe just after the letter instead, as in c’, p’, t’, k’.

 An example of the difference between the Konkow phonetic alphabet and English would be the way vowels are written.
 Most of the vowels use the same letters as English, but in English the letters can stand for various different sounds, whereas the same letter in Konkow will always stand for the same sound.